Aros-Technology-Studio/AST-Aros-Financial-Paradigm/05_bridge_layer/external_protocol_adapter.md

 - Bank: SWIFT/SEPA confirmation with unique transaction ID
 - Stablecoin: On-chain transfer hash
-- Blockchain bridge: Merkle root or wrapped proof
+- Batchchain bridge: Merkle root or wrapped proof
 - Oracle: Signed response payload with nonce and timestamp

 These are hashed and matched to BridgeEventLog entries for traceability.